costinaioana18/JavaLab6/README.md

 - Creating a control panel at the bottom of the frame, which contains Save, Load, Reset and Exit buttons.
 All the buttons are functional. (see the attached photo)

-**Besides the png photo which was saved by the apllication, I attached a screenshot with the running app.
+**Besides the png photo which was saved by the apllication, I attached a screenshot showing the running app.